Priyanka232/soft_engg_schedule_system/Final Submission/Readme.txt

                  a.
 Install XAMPP.
                  b.
 Copy htdocs folder into XAMPP folder and merge them.
                  c.
 Open XAMPP control panel and start apache and mysql.
                  d.
 Click on admin beside start of mysql.
-Create new database in left panel and name it bsbe_db and select it.
+Create new database in left panel and name it project and select it.
                  e.
-Click on import and select the htdocs/project/bsbe_db.sql.zip file and save.
+Click on import and select the htdocs/final/project.sql file and save.
 Hence database is ready.
                  f.
 Open new tab in the browser and enter localhost/project/first.php
                  g.
 Hence you will be able to testrun the webware.
 The changes made to database are visible in localhost/phpmyadmin/, in bsbe_db